soleti/soleti/README.md

 ### Hi there 👋

+- 🔭 I’m a physicist currently working on the [Mu2e](https://mu2e.fnal.gov) experiment, which is looking for an ultra-rare conversion of a muon into an electron, and on the [DUNE](https://www.dunescience.org) experiment, the next-generation largest neutrino experiment in the world.
+- 🌱 I’m currently learning how to implement a neutrino detector simulator using GPU acceleration.
+- 📫 How to reach me: roberto@lbl.gov
+- 😄 Pronouns: he/him

 <!--
 **soleti/soleti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.